AstleyS/devops-final-project/readme.txt

 ### **1. Initiate the Integration Environment:**

 The first step is to start the integration environment, which involves setting up the CI/CD server and configuring the GitLab Runner.
-The `RUNNER_TOKEN` must be provided manually.
+The `RUNNER_TOKEN` must be retrieved/provided manually (more information in the manual step subsection).
 The script does the following:
   - Starts the integration environment.
   - Registers the GitLab Runner with the appropriate token.
   - Configures the necessary services for CI/CD.